aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 Note these limitations of the experimental gas profiling feature:

-  * It may produce results that are different from simulation.
+  * It may produce results that are different from the simulation.
   * The graphs may contain errors, and the numbers may not add up to the total gas cost as shown in the transaction output.

 ### Debugging and printing stack trace